A wonderful time of year

 With less than a month to go before Christmas, the holiday season is off to a rollicking start.

-Malls, shopping centers and individual stores appeared to be doing brisk business as Mauians rushed out to scoop up Black Friday Week and early-season specials.
+Today is Black Friday — the busiest, most-anticipated shopping day of the year.
+Malls, shopping centers and individual stores will do brisk business as county residents rush out to scoop up Black Friday Week and early season specials.

 The holidays are a chance to reflect on what a wonderful island, state and country we live in.